aaru-dps/Aaru.Server/Aaru.Server/docs/CONTRIBUTING.md

 * Do not include issue numbers in the PR title
 * Follow the [code styleguide](#code-styleguide).
 * Include test files as applicable, that do not have software under copyright inside them, if possible.
 * Document new code based using XML documentation wherever possible.
 * DO NOT end files with a newline.
 * Avoid platform-dependent code, unless absolutely needed.
 Any call to a part of the .NET framework that doesn't start with `System.` is probably platform-dependent.
 * Do not call libraries external to .NET.
 Only Interop calls to the operating system kernel (that is `KERNEL32.DLL` in Windows and `libc` in others) will be accepted.
 If you need to talk with a USB devices your pull request must implement calls both to `WinUsb` and `libusb`.

 ### Patronizing
-If you want to donate money you can become a patron at https://www.patreon.com/Aaru
+If you want to donate money you can become a patron at https://www.patreon.com/claunia

-This money will be used to get more hardware on which to test Aaru.

 ### Donating
 You may donate us one of the [devices we need](NEEDED.md).